martbetz/martbetz.github.io/_posts/2026-06-25-house-keeping.md

 Fortunately, the vast majority have been archived by the Wayback Machine, so I've updated the links to redirect to here wherever possible.

-This may take me a while, so stick with me&nbsp;— while I may have time to kill, it doesn't make the task any less combersome. 😒
+This may take a while, so please stick with me&nbsp;— while I may have time to kill, it doesn't make the task any less combersome. 😒